sequelize/umzug/README.md

 The *umzug* lib is a framework agnostic migration tool for Node.JS.
 The tool itself is not specifically related to databases but basically provides a clean API for running and rolling back tasks.

+* Programmatic API for migrations
 * Database agnostic
 * Supports logging of migration process
 * Allows to define where the migration data is stored.
-Storage adapters are already provided:
+Storage adapters are already provided for:
   * JSON
   * Sequelize
   * MongoDB